-Attendance (10%)
+Attendance (5%)

-You will record your own attendance through a shared link during each class, and attendance is recorded in a binary 0 for absent and 1 for present.
+Until I have everyone's names down, you will record your own attendance through a shared link during each class; after which, I will record on my own.
+Attendance is recorded in a binary 0 for absent and 1 for present.
 I reserve the right to change your attendance grade if you are not fully engaging in classroom activities, or not present for the complete 50 minutes of the class session.
 If you arrive late or leave class early, you cannot earn "present" for the attendance grade.
 If you were present, but forgot to record your attendance through the shared link during class, you will be recorded absent.
 Subsequently asking me to change your absence to presence in such a scenario will be denied.
 Note that poor attendance will also be detrimental to your grades in group assessments.
 If you are recorded present for less than 60 percent of class meetings throughout the semester, the attendance grade is an automatic zero.